Final report for FW23-414

 - Summary

 The problem at hand is the expensive importation of commercial poultry feeds that farmers access to sustain their poultry farming.
 The farmer is proposing a research effort to scale up the preliminary version of poultry local feed at his farm.
 The project would include utilizing manpower to gather local ingredients on island and processing the feed at the ranch.
 The research would also prospect the mixture of both imported feeds and local ingredients feed to gauge poultry welfare while feeding on the local feed or the mixture.
 The controlled, balanced and nutritious diet of the poultry is critical and the research on the local feed and the mixture feed will determine the number of eggs laid and the number of years the poultry will lay eggs for the farmers.
-The research will include the observation and comparison of the physical characteristics, including weight, of the poultry throughout the project and upon ‘retirement’ when they are harvested for stewing meat.
+The research included the observation and comparison of the physical characteristics, including weight, of the poultry throughout the project and upon ‘retirement’ when they are harvested for stewing meat.
 The project is significant because it addresses the possible economical means to support the poultry farming in Guam.
 The project also does not harm the environment as it is solely focused on the collection and harvesting of local vegetation.
 The mixture feed would be the infusion of the local mix with the approved imported feeds sold on island.
-This research would advance sustainable agriculture should the local feed ingredients information be available and shared locally.
-The local feed project will turn the farm into a demonstration center for students, educators, researchers and farmers to avail information on the production.
+This research has be the ability to advance sustainable agriculture should the local feed ingredients information be available and shared locally.
+The local feed project has turned the farm into a demonstration center for students, educators, researchers and farmers to avail information on the production.

 Research Plan: